 The underwriters, led by Citigroup Global Markets and Goldman Sachs, in $4.7 billion of registered secondary offerings by AIG of ordinary shares of AerCap Holdings N.V.

-The underwriters in a series of debt offerings by Chevron Corporation totaling $15 billion.
+The underwriters in a series of debt offerings by Chevron Corporation totaling more than $15 billion.